-Designating Edward Hospital as beneficiary of your bank accounts, certificates of deposit or brokerage accounts is a simple and straightforward way to support our work.
+Designating the Edward Foundation as beneficiary of your bank accounts, certificates of deposit or brokerage accounts is a simple and straightforward way to support our work.
 There are two options you can use to make this gift to us:

 Payable on death (POD).* By placing a POD designation on your bank account or certificate of deposit, you can name one or more persons or charities as the beneficiary of all funds once you, the account owner, pass away.
 The beneficiary you name has no rights to the funds until after your lifetime.
 Until that time, you remain in control and are free to use the money in the bank account, to change the beneficiary or to close the account.